 Sheen is the reflective quality of the paint.
 Although most floor coatings (varnish, etc.) have a sheen value, I will keep this guide focused on colored paint.
 There are four levels of sheen for wood paint and each has a different reflective quality defined by the percentages below.
 Starting from the shiniest, they are glossy (75%), semi-gloss (55%), satin (40%) and matte (20%).
 House logic has a great article on this so check that out.

-Special Offer: Free Flooring Samples, Delivered To You (United States Only)
+Special Offer: Get a Free Wood Floor Painting Quote (United States Only)

 When people ask me for my honest opinion, I usually recommend either satin or semi-gloss.
 I personally think that full gloss doesn’t fit well in most homes and the matte/flat sheen looks a bit dull (most of the time).
 On that note, here are their pros and cons: